-The movie runs 144 minutes and you can stream it on hulu for free with occasional ads or stream it on Amazon if you have a Prime membership.
+The movie runs 144 minutes and you can stream it on Hulu or on Amazon if you have a Prime membership.
 You can also buy the director's cut on Amazon here:

-This is a must see for any Lyme patient and the people who love us.
+This is a must see if you are a Lyme patient or know someone who is.

 "You can damage the brain, you can damage the body, but the center of...the person you meet...she was whole." - Karen Cavanagh from OWN's Belief